CarbonComputed/neural/README.md

+# Neural
-# Neural: A neural networking library written in Python
+## A neural networking library written in Python

 ### Example:
 ```